bartmassi/thesis/README.md

-# thesis
-Code for manipulating a SQL database with experiment data.
-ACTIVELY USED AND UNDER DEVELOPMENT.

 This code is for analyzing behavior collected from non-human primates performing an arithmetic task, that requires them to add and subtract small quantities.
-Data is stored in a sqlite database that is not publically available.
+Data is stored in a SQLite database that is not publically available.
+THIS CODE IS UNDER ACTIVE DEVELOPMENT.

 There are three main code libraries: